Elmton with Creswell: Housing

 Out of the 2,834 households, 655 of those are one person households which is 27.47% of the households in the area There are 10 Listed building within the Elmton area, all with grade two listing, these include, Barn to South of Grange Farmhouse, Church of St Mary Magdalen, Church of St Peter, Creswell Church of England Infants School, Creswell Junior School, Elmton Park Farmhouse, Elmtree Farmhouse, Former Creswell Church of England Secondary School, Grange Farmhouse and the War Memorial on Elmton Road.

 Geography

 The closest main towns to Elmton with Creswell are Mansfield and Chesterfield as well as Bolsover, Clowne, Shirebrook, Worksop, Sutton-in-Ashfield, Tuxford, Doncaster and Newark-on-Trent.
 As well as the cities of Sheffield, Nottingham, Manchester and Lincoln.

+Freedom of the Parish

+The following people and military units have received the Freedom of the Parish of Elmton with Creswell.